cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 === Manual Testing
 // Users shouldn't have debt

+=== Userbility Test
+// TODO: ask the stakeholder to try crash the code
 === Evaluation
 I have invited x of my stakeholders
 // TODO: data validation in the future